-The CHA does not have CHA-furnished utilities.
+The CHA does not have dwelling units subject to allowances for CHA utilities where check meters have been installed.

 16-I.D.
 NOTICE REQUIREMENTS [965.502]

 The PHA must give notice to all residents of proposed allowances and scheduled surcharges, and revisions thereof.
 The notice must be given in the manner provided in the lease and must: